MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/multibinding.md

 ## Define a IMultiValueConverter

 The `IMultiValueConverter` interface enables custom logic to be applied to a `MultiBinding`.
-To associate a converter with a `MultiBinding`, create a class that implements the `IValueConverter` interface, and then implement the `Convert` and `ConvertBack` methods:
+To associate a converter with a `MultiBinding`, create a class that implements the `IMultiValueConverter` interface, and then implement the `Convert` and `ConvertBack` methods:

 ```csharp
 public class AllTrueMultiConverter : IMultiValueConverter